dssg/acs2pgsql/README.md

 - Run the workflow using [drake](https://github.com/factual/drake)

 ## Usage
-1. Clone the repository and create the file `acs2postgres/default_profile` by including PostgreSQL credentials and the desired U.S. State in the following template:
+1. Clone the repository and create the file `acs2postgres/default_profile` by specifying PostgreSQL credentials and the desired U.S. State in the following template:
  ```
  PGHOST=
  PGDATABASE=